hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 *This client interface is your gateway to access all Hazelcast distributed objects.*

-Let's create a map and popupate with some data;
+Let's create a map and populate with some data;

 ```java